WHS Newsletter | Issue 1.4 | 26 February 2021

 A reminder for those who have not yet signed up to please do this now.
 All parents, caregivers and students should download the WHS Schoolzine App to your device as this is how we will communicate urgent and important school alerts (eg snow days), student notices and our weekly newsletter.
-The app also features a new absence form, the online school cafe shop, a calendar and some handy links!
+The app also features an absence form, the online school cafe shop, a calendar and some handy links!

 A reminder also for students to also check the Student Noticeboard regularly.